-If you have listed St. Thomas as a school to receive your FAFSA data, we will receive an electronic file with the results of your FAFSA approximately one week after you file the FAFSA online or three to six weeks after you file the paper FAFSA.
+If you have listed the University of St. Thomas as a school to receive your FAFSA data, we will receive an electronic file with the results of your FAFSA approximately one week after you file the FAFSA online or three to six weeks after you file the paper FAFSA.
 We will review your FAFSA and, if necessary, may need the following:

 - Verification of income and family size